iftechfoundation/ifarchive-admintool/README.md

 - `sample.config`: Config file.
 Lives in /var/ifarchive/lib/ifarch.config.
 Note that the version in this repository is an incomplete sample.
 The real ifarch.config has settings for other tools (upload, ifmap).
 - `css/admintool.css`: Stylesheet.
 Lives in /var/ifarchive/htdocs/misc.

 The tool also makes use of the SQLite database in /var/ifarchive/lib/sql.
-This
+This must be writable by both Apache and the admins.

 ## Command-line use

     python3 /var/ifarchive/wsgi-bin/admin.wsgi

-This will show you a list of command-line commands.
+This will display a list of command-line commands.

 ## Testing